Friday, November 5, 2021

 Do not expect to find an abundance of luxury boutiques in Finland.
 Having missed availability in London to buy an item from Fendi, Lewis sought a boutique in Helsinki, but Fendi does not operate a store in Finland.
 Neither does Chanel.
 We located a store called Luxbag For Men that showcased a marginal smattering of top-tier brands, but only one of each.
 The bearded salesman was friendly, but it seems like he spends a lot of time alone in his trendy shop.

 One of the few stand-alone luxury boutiques belonged to LVMH... and they were happy to collect all the shoppers who had few alternatives.
-While Lewis browsed their merchandise, we noticed that the store was full of Finns, and a few Chinese and Russian clients.
+Luxury stores were full of Chinese and Russian clients.
 Assuredly, some Finns splurge on indulgent fashion items, but most are sensibly frugal.
 Lewis and I agree that having simpler clothes/accessories causes less to worry about maintaining them.
 Not caring if you accidentally scuff a shoe on a cobblestone--or accidentally scuff your handbag on a bicycle--keeps you happier.
 Simple = elegant.
 Similarly, Finns are not braggarts or showoffs.
 (The tallest building in Finland is 35 floors).
 Impervious to advertising campaigns, they will not go into debt to purchase a flashy new item of inconsequential value.
 (Having witnessed NYC Automobile Shows, NYC Fashion Weeks, Kitchen Expos, and Home Expos, Lewis and I appreciate that rationale to avoid outrageously overpriced things.
 We invest in certain things, but do not follow trends irresponsibly).
 Understanding those values will let you appreciate Finnish culture.

 To our worldly perceptions, its layout and assortment was equivalent to Bloomingdale's in the USA.
 We never experienced "pressure to buy" from a sales associate, and they never pouted if we left without making a purchase.
 (We notice that nearly everywhere outside of the USA, and it's nice).